Recovering the Lost World,

 "from the Sun's flame Sirius slipped away"

-As I noted in the main text, Sirius was formerly located very near the equatorial -- about 2 to 3 degrees below.
+As I noted in prior text, Sirius was formerly located very near the equatorial -- about 2 to 3 degrees below.
 (See Sirius at the bottom of the diagram above, almost directly on the old equatorial.)
 After the change Sirius had dropped some 18 degrees below the equatorial.
 The "slipping away" of Sirius also reveals that it failed to rise or show in June, as it had in the past, and rose instead a month later.
+Sirius had been the primary star used as a celestial marker for ocean navigation, rising and setting almost directly east and west.

 "Orion would no more